Impact

 Affected Systems

-The vulnerability affects all Siyuan deployments running a version earlier than 3.7.0.
-In those environments, any cell in the attribute view that contains a malicious payload—such as a closing textarea tag or an image tag with an onerror handler—will be rendered verbatim.
-Users or collaborators with write access to a synced workspace can embed such payloads; the payload persists unchanged across devices and triggers on every device that opens the corrupted block‑attribute panel.
+The vulnerability affects all Siyuan deployments running a version earlier. those environments, any cell in the attribute view that contains a malicious payload—such as a closing textarea tag or an image tag with an onerror handler—will be rendered verbatim.
+Users or collaborators with write access to a synced workspace can embed such payloads; the malicious cell persists unchanged across devices and triggers on every device that opens a panel containing that row.

 Risk and Exploitability